ArduPilot/ardupilot/libraries/AP_Declination/generate/README.md

 # Declination Table Generator

-To run the generator you need the igrf12 module.
+To run the generator you need the igrf module.
 Install like this:

-  python3 -m pip install --user igrf12
+  python3 -m pip install --user igrf

 Note that python3 must be used.